solven-eu/cleanthat/README.md

     parameters: {}
 ```

+This can be generated into an existing repository with:

+    mvn io.github.solven-eu.cleanthat:cleanthat-maven-plugin:init

 # Using Eclipse Formatter

 An alternative to spring_formatter is eclipse_formatter.
 It takes as parameter an url like: